mfaani/code-challenges/Tips and Notes/Cracking/readme.md

 ## Leadership
 - **Brining a focus** for my team.
 Example our squad shouldn't have a big initiative for SwiftUI, critical fixes of 2 other features and Splunk dashboard and then also pre-grooming of another Epic.
 -  Enforcing diagrams when I'm a new hire.
+- Even often help the meeting **stay on time**.
+Make everyone respect the time.
 - Instead of suggesting ideas and never following up for them to happen: I created (epic) tickets, added justification and pulled them into the sprint.
 - I created a channel where everyone can share their thoughts
 - I mentored folks